RakhithJK/roundcube-roundcubemail-wiki/Skins.md

 ## The template engine

 All templates are pure XHTML files and contain special tags of the form `<roundcube: .../>` which are parsed and replaced with the according content.
 Using these special tags you can also include other template files and make conditional blocks.
-The syntax and a detailed list of available tags is described on the [Skin Markup Language](Doc_SkinML/) page.
+The syntax and a detailed list of available tags is described on the [[Skin Markup]] page.

 If enabled by configuration (`$rcmail_config['skin_include_php']`) also PHP code within templates is executed.
 All references like images, stylesheets and included files must be defined with absolute paths (starting with /) where / is the root of the skin subfolder.